DanielBatesUK/photo-gallery/README.md

 ## **Description**

  A simple photo gallery website.
-It allows users to view, download and upload photos (with a given passcode).
+It allows users to view, download and upload photos (upload access given with a passcode).

 ## **Installation**